IDSIA/sacred/docs/observers.rst

    to store run information in a JSON file.
  * The :ref:`sql_observer` connects to any SQL database and will store the relevant information there.
- * The :ref:`s3_observer` stores run information within an AWS S3 bucket
+ * The :ref:`s3_observer` stores run information in an AWS S3 bucket, within some specified prefix/directory

 But if you want the run information stored some other way, it is easy to write your own :ref:`custom_observer`.